Howard Hubbard: Bishop of Albany

-Sexual misconduct
+Sexual misconduct allegations

-Allegations against Hubbard

 In February 2004, Hubbard was accused of having engaged in homosexual activity with two different men in the 1970s.
 Hubbard denied both accusations and asserted that he had never broken his vow of celibacy.
-The diocese hired former U.S. Attorney Mary Jo White to investigate them.
+The diocese hired former U.S. Attorney Mary Jo White to investigate the allegations.
 In June 2004, White released a 200-page report stating that she had found no credible evidence to support the accusations against Hubbard.
 White said she found "no evidence that Hubbard 'led a homosexual lifestyle, engaged in homosexual relations or visited gay bars'".
 White indicated that her investigative team had reviewed more than 20,000 documents and conducted over 300 interviews in connection with the Hubbard investigation.

-On August 14, 2019, a man filed a civil lawsuit accusing Hubbard of sexually abusing the plaintiff when he was a teenaged boy in the 1990's.
-On August 16, 2019, Hubbard responded, "'With full and complete confidence, I can say this allegation is false.
+Following New York's passage of the Child Victims Act in 2019, a man filed a civil lawsuit accusing Hubbard of sexually abusing him when he was a teenaged boy in the 1990s.
+On August 16th, Hubbard responded as follows: "'With full and complete confidence, I can say this allegation is false.
 I have never sexually abused anyone in my life.
 I have trust in the canonical and civil legal processes and believe my name will be cleared in due course.'"
-Hubbard also announced that he was taking a voluntary leave of absence from public ministry until the matter was resolved.
+Hubbard also announced that he was taking a voluntary leave of absence from public ministry until the lawsuit was resolved.

 On September 16, 2019, an unnamed woman alleged that Hubbard and two other priests sexually abused her in the rectory of Immaculate Conception Church in Schenectady in the late 1970s when she was a teenager.
 Hubbard denied this accusation as well.

+In October 2019, a lawsuit was filed in which Hubbard was accused of molesting a teenaged boy at a Troy church in the 1970s.
+Hubbard denied the allegations through his attorney.

+Also in October 2019, a lawsuit was filed in which Hubbard and another priest were accused of molesting a boy at a priest's residence in the 1980s.
+Hubbard denied the allegations.

 On August 12, 2020, a South Carolina resident accused Hubbard of child sex abuse in a lawsuit filed with the New York Supreme Court.
-The plaintiff alleged that Hubbard sexually abused him when he was ten years old on a 1975 field trip to West Point.
+The plaintiff alleged that Hubbard sexually abused him when he was ten years old on a 1975 field trip to the US Military Academy in West Point.
 The assault allegedly happened on an empty church bus.
 The plaintiff said that when he started feeling ill at West Point, Hubbard escorted him back to the bus to rest.
-Hubbard denied the charges.
+Hubbard denied the allegations.

-Sexual abuse claims
+As of 2023, eleven persons had claimed that Hubbard subjected them to childhood sex abuse.